 Our newest Prime Minister, Scott Morrison, gave his first speech as the leader of the Liberal Party last week.
 And within that 10-minute talk, I was able to pick out some media tips that you can use for your next interview.

-But before I take you through this example, I want to say that Good Talent Media observes both sides of political with a view to highlighting the good, bad and ugly.
+But before I take you through this example, I want to say that Good Talent Media observes both sides of politics with a view to highlighting the good, bad and ugly.
 This post isn’t a debate about politics, so let’s put aside the commentary on our revolving door of prime ministers for another day.

 This is about how media training can help you.